stevekinney/octavian/README.md

 ## Usage

-So, we've got Octavian install, how do we use it?
+So, we've got Octavian installed, how do we use it?

 ```js
 var Octavian = require('octavian');